Why you should audit your Google Adwords

 Final step: The report and action plan

 From the start, keep in mind that the notes you take to keep track of your audit may need to be disclosed to other stakeholders (your customers, manager, for example).
-Without teaching you your job, it may be good for you to do it in a clear way and which allows you to draw up an action plan of the points to improve of your audit.
+Without teaching you your job, it may be good for you to do it clearly which allows you to draw up an action plan of the points to improve of your audit.

 Also, you will be able to keep this audit as a “common thread” to follow for your next audits.
 Ideally, your work does not start until you have listed all the things to review in writing.